WEAT: Ownership and frequency changes

 Price sold WIRK-FM and 1290 AM, at the time known as WBZT, to Chancellor Broadcasting in 1994.
 In 1995, Chancellor traded its West Palm Beach radio stations, including WIRK-FM, to American Radio Systems in exchange for a station in California and $33 million.
 The next year, CBS bought the entire American Radio Systems group in a $2.6 billion transaction.

 In 2012, CBS Radio, citing a desire to focus on larger markets, sold its entire West Palm Beach cluster to Palm Beach Broadcasting for $50 million.
-The sale included the intellectual unit of soft adult contemporary station 104.3 WEAT.
+The sale included the intellectual unit of soft adult contemporary station 104.3 WEAT-FM.
 Because Palm Beach already owned one FM station in WRMF, it had to divest two of CBS's stations to other buyers.
 Because the 104.3 FM facility was powerful and could be moved into the Miami radio market, it was tagged for sale.

 On June 1, 2012, "Sunny" and the WEAT call letters moved from 104.3 (which became WMSF) to 107.9, while WIRK and its country format moved to 103.1 MHz, marking the end for former hot adult contemporary station WPBZ.
 Dean Goodman folded Palm Beach Broadcasting into another radio holding, Digity, upon the latter's purchase of NextMedia in 2013.